18F/ada-sandbox/pages/service-animals.md

 The ADA applies to certain types of housing, including:

-- Public and private universities.
+- Public and private universities
-- Public housing programs run by state, county, and city governments.
+- Public housing programs run by state, county, and city governments
+- Emergency shelters

 {% include document.html %} **Other laws apply to housing**

 You may have additional responsibilities in housing under other laws, such as under the Fair Housing Act.

 The **Fair Housing Act** applies to almost all types of housing, both public and privately owned, including housing covered by the ADA.
-Under the Fair Housing Act, housing may have different laws about service animals.
+Under the Fair Housing Act, there may be different rules that apply when a resident or applicant with a disability uses a service animal or other animal to assist with their disability.
 The U.S. Department of Housing and Urban Development is responsible for administering the Fair Housing Act.
 Learn more at the [U.S. Department of Housing and Urban Development](https://www.hud.gov/program_offices/fair_housing_equal_opp/fair_housing_act_overview) or [contact your Regional Fair Housing and Equal Opportunity Office](https://www.hud.gov/program_offices/fair_housing_equal_opp/contact_fheo).

 ### Airplanes

 {% include document.html %} **Other laws apply to airplanes**

-The Air Carrier Access Act protects the rights of people with disabilities in air travel.
+The Air Carrier Access Act, not the ADA, protects the rights of people with disabilities in air travel.
 For information or to file a complaint, contact the U.S. Department of Transportation, Aviation Consumer Protection Division: 202-366-2220.

 ## Asking if a Dog is a Service Animal
 If you are working at a business or state or local government facility and it is unclear to you whether someone’s dog is a service dog, **you may ask for certain information using two questions**.

-**You may ask:**
+### You may ask:

 <ul class="icon-list" aria-labeledby="you-may-ask">
   <li>{% include yes.html %} Is the dog a service animal required because of a disability?</li>
   <li>{% include yes.html %} What work or task has the dog been trained to perform?</li>
 </ul>

-**You are _not_ allowed to:**
+### You are _not_ allowed to:
 <ul class="icon-list" aria-labeledby="you-are-not-allowed-to">
   <li>{% include no.html %} Request any documentation that the dog is registered, licensed, or certified as a service animal.</li>
   <li>{% include no.html %} Require that the dog demonstrate its task, or inquire about the nature of the person’s disability.</li>